 If you want to travel outside Nador, you can get a grand taxi.
 Grands taxis can accommodate up to 7 people (including the driver) and taxi ranks can be found around the city.
 Bear in mind that some grands taxis only travel on fixed routes.

 Grands taxis are normally shared with other passengers going to the same destination or somewhere along the route.
 There is also the option to hire the whole vehicle if you’re willing to pay for all the vacant seats.

 There is also a public bus network in Nador, but some local help will probably be needed to make the best use of it.
 Buses are operated by the company Vectalia.

-Petits taxis are a very popular means of transport in Morocco
+The popular means of transport, petits taxis in Morocco

 Where to book ferry tickets online to Nador

 Book cheap ferry tickets to Nador online on Ferryhopper with no hidden fees!
 Find all the information you need about the port and the city of Nador, compare prices and organize your ferry trip to Morocco with just a few clicks.